 Baghdad (1401): refused to pay tribute.
 90,000 massacred and Eid al-Adha celebrated with human sacrifice.
 Each soldier had to bring two skulls - from which 120 towers were built.

 Ottomans (1402).
 Timur defeated the Ottoman Sultan Bayezid I, near Ankara in 1402, and kept him in an iron cage, like a bird, until he died (quite soon).
 He was helped by the Aq Qoyunlu - whom he rewarded.

 Georgia (1403).
-Timur devastated Georgia seven times, massacring the population and destroying churches - but was the only enemy he failed to conquer..
+Timur devastated Georgia seven times, massacring the population and destroying churches - but the Georgians were the only enemy he failed to conquer.